Annerez/Annerez/README.md

 - Might remake this profile later

+- An IoT enthusiast, Web Developer, a rookie AI trainer

+- Feel Free to contact me via Discord for games, tech, whatever you want

 - 👨‍💻 All of my projects are available at [annerez.github.io](annerez.github.io)

 - 📫 How to reach me **aruchakhem@gmail.com**